+Hola.
 When I’m not climbing for work, I climb for pleasure!
-The end of last year saw me jetting off for a climbing trip to Tenerife.
+The end of last year saw me jetting off for an overseas climbing trip to Tenerife.

 I set off with my mate Paul for an overseas climbing trip to Tenerife.
 Paul has lived out there previously, so had all the local knowledge of the best places to climb!